syncfusion-content/uwp-docs/uwp/SfPdfViewer/Concepts-and-Features/Printing-PDF.md

 </Grid>
 {% endhighlight %}
 {% endtabs %}

+Where the instance fileStream is the stream read from the PDF file either using FileOpenPicker or from Assets folder, as illustrated in the (https://help.syncfusion.com/uwp/sfpdfviewer/concepts-and-features/viewing-pdf "Viewing PDF") section.

 N> The SfPdfViewer control for UWP does not support silent printing and so this method can be used only when the PDF document is displayed in the PDF viewer.